jaraco/irc/README.rst

 Installation
 ============

-IRC requires Python 2.6 or newer (including Python 3).
+IRC requires Python versions specified in the `download pages
+<https://pypi.python.org/pypi/irc>`_ and definitely supports Python 3.

 You have several options to install the IRC project.